 If you are someone who understands advanced jargon and day-to-day terminology used in Wall Street, you’ll love following other finance professionals on Seeking Alpha.
 It is one of the best stock websites for people who want to access top-quality research for public equities.

 As you get used to the style at Seeking Alpha, it could very easily turn into a one-stop-shop for you for all things related to investing in stocks, market analysis and insights.

 Most articles on Seeking Alpha are free for a limited period of time for registered users.
 Sometimes articles as young as 10 days go behind a paywall.
 Seeking Alpha Premium is the basic premium product from the company that charges subscribers $29.99 monthly or $19.99 (if paid annually).

-For the investor who wants more, Seeking Alpha offers Pro.
+For the investor who wants even more, Seeking Alpha offers Pro.
 The site publishes over 200 articles a day.
-Pro is a premium product by the company where the team picks through the best-researched articles for subscribers, letting them start their due diligence on articles and informational research that is best suited to their investing style.
+Pro is where the team picks through the best-researched articles for subscribers, letting them start their due diligence on articles and informational research that is best suited to their investing style.